Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Dallas' games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- Dallas is 5-0 against the spread and 4-1 overall this season when the team scores more than 27.5 points.
+- When Dallas puts up more than 27.5 points, it is 5-0 against the spread and 4-1 overall.

-- Dallas is 7-0 against the spread and 6-1 overall when the team totals more than 360.5 yards.
+- When Dallas churns out more than 360.5 yards, the team is 7-0 against the spread and 6-1 overall.

-- The Cowboys have turned the ball over four more times (11 total) than the Falcons have forced a turnover (7) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Falcons.